Mi-V-Ecosystem/mi-v-ecosystem.github.io/_docs/5-linux-user.md

 ---

 # Introduction
-Before attempting to run either Buildroot or Yocto please make sure that you are using the latest release of the Icicle Kit Reference design.
-The Icicle Kit Reference design can be found [here](https://github.com/polarfire-soc/icicle-kit-reference-design/releases).
+Before attempting to run either Buildroot or Yocto, please make sure that you are using the latest release of the [Icicle Kit Reference design](https://github.com/polarfire-soc/icicle-kit-reference-design/releases).

 | **Buildroot**  | **Yocto** |
 | Building Linux Using Buildroot | Building Linux Using Yocto |